Lunar New Year: Recognition by the United Nations

 After a decade of advocating for its inclusion by China and also other countries in Asia, the United Nations unanimously passed a resolution at its headquarters in December 2023, to recognize the "Lunar New Year" (based on the lunisolar Chinese calendar), as a floating holiday, at the 78th session of the United Nations General Assembly.
 This means that starting in 2024, UN bodies are encouraged to avoid holding meetings during that day, marking Lunar New Year as the eighth floating holiday that is observed by UN staff internationally.

-The United Nations's Lunar New Year holiday, recognizes the spring festival that coincides with the Chinese New Year and is also celebrated in Vietnam, Singapore, Malaysia, Japan, Korea, Canada, and Suriname.
+The United Nations's Lunar New Year holiday, recognizes the spring festival that coincides with the Chinese New Year and is also celebrated in Vietnam, Indonesia, Singapore, Malaysia, Japan, Korea, Canada, and Suriname.
 Some states in the US, including California and New York, officially celebrate the Lunar New Year as a public holiday coinciding with the Chinese New Year.